circlefin/malachite/specs/quint/specs/reset/README.md

 - `unsuccessfulResetWitness`: generates a trace where there was a reset on L2, and before a second block was added to L2 with the same fork ID, another reset happened

-- `lastPossibleL1BlockWitnessCandidate`: trace where in the previous L1 block there where no stale registrations(timed-out  unfulfilled registrations), but the unfulfilled registrations from the previous block would become stale in the new block (as the time progressed).
-In this scenario, the proof comes in just in time.
-The registrations actually don't become stale.
+- `lastPossibleL1BlockWitnessCandidate`: this is a corner case.
+Experiments showed that it does not exist (see discussion in the Quint file).
+We leave it here, as we think it might be interesting to think through the scenario to better understand the protocol.
+The idea was to generate a trace where in the previous L1 block there where no stale registrations (timed-out  unfulfilled registrations), but the unfulfilled registrations from the previous block would become stale in the new block (as the time progressed).
+In this scenario, the proof comes in just in time and so the registrations actually do not become stale.
-    -  FIXME: this is a corner case.
-Experiments showed that it doesn't exists.
-See discussion in the Quint file.

 - `ProofAfterStaleWitness`: trace where there were stale registrations, then a proof came, end then there were no stale registrations